MarkBind/markbind/docs/devGuide/githubActions/workflowSecurity.md

 Every credential used in the workflow should have the minimum required permissions to execute the job.
 Without explicit specification of permissions, the default permissions are used, which are usually more permissive than necessary.

 Use the ‘permissions’ key to make sure the `GITHUB_TOKEN` is configured with the least privileges for each job.
+For example, to restrict the `GITHUB_TOKEN` to read-only:
 ```yaml
 jobs:
   read-content-at-job-level: